 Overnight oats have become one of my absolute favorite ways to eat oatmeal.
-Basically, its rolled oats soaked in milk or another liquid overnight.
+Basically, it’s rolled oats soaked in milk or another liquid overnight.
 There’s no cooking or additional preparation needed.
 In the morning, you just give it a stir, add a little more liquid if needed, and enjoy.

-Overnight oatmeal is easy to throw together, can be made ahead of time, and after the oats soak up the liquid they take on a delicious pudding like consistency.
+Overnight oatmeal is easy to throw together, can be made ahead of time, and after the oats soak up the liquid, they take on a delicious pudding-like consistency!

 What type of container should I use?

 You can purchase glass mason jar containers at any grocery store.
 I have even seen them at Target and Walmart.
-If you can’t find them or don’t feel like driving around then just purchase mason jar containers from Amazon.
+If you can’t find them or don’t feel like driving around, then just purchase mason jar containers from Amazon.

-Personally, I love glass mason jar containers.
+Personally, I love glass mason jar containers!
 However, many of my readers say that plastic containers work just as well.
 I guess it is more of a preference.
-If you want to learn more about glass meal prep containers, check out this post.
+If you want to learn more about glass meal prep containers, check out this post!

 Which oats are best for overnight oats?